nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Glossary
-1. **CS1101S:** CS1101S Programming Methodology is a Computer Science module in National Univeristy of Singapore (NUS), School of Computing.
+1. **CS1101S:** CS1101S Programming Methodology is a Computer Science module in National University of Singapore (NUS), School of Computing.
 This module introduces the concepts of programming and computational problem-solving, and is the first and foremost introductory module to computing, hence it is usually taken by first year Computer Science undergraduate students.

 2. **Teaching Assistant:** Teaching assistants (TA) are people who help and support teachers or lecturers to provide and coordinate effective classroom instruction.
 For CS1101S, teaching assistants are undergraduate students who have completed the module.
 The role of a CS1101S TA involves planning, preparing and delivering weekly tutorial sessions, marking assignments and monitoring their students' progress and engagement levels.

 3. **CLI:** CLI stands for command line interface.
-It is a system wherein the user enters textual one line inputs into an input box and the computer responds with a textual or graphical output.
+It is a system wherein the user enters textual one line inputs into an input box and the program responds with a textual or graphical output.

-4. **GUI:** GUI stands for graphical user interface.
-It is the opposite of CLI wherein the user interacts with icons and items on the screen to communicate with the computer.
+4. **GUI:** GUI stands for graphical user interface, where the user interacts with icons and items on the screen to communicate with the program.
 Outputs are also displayed in graphical form.

 5. **Java:** Java is a programming language introduced in the 90's.
 It is used to create many applications that you use today.
-Including this one.

 6. **JAR:** The file format of FRIDAY.

 7. **Home folder:** The folder in which you want to store all FRIDAY-related files.

-8. **Command:** The text that you enter in the input box is a command.
+8. **Command:** The instruction to be given to FRIDAY to execute certain tasks.
+This refers to the text that you enter into the *Command Box*.

-9. **Parameter:** The text that follows the first word of your input in the input box.
+9. **Parameter:** Parameters are the details associated with the commands.
+This text comes after the command word of your command.

-10. **Prefix:** A word or letter used in commands to specify the field you are adding, editing or sorting by.
+10. **Prefix:** A word or letter used in commands to specify the parameters of the command.

-11. **RA1:** Reading assessment 1 is a minor assessment in the CS1101S module that tests the content of the first half of the CS1101S module.

-12. **RA2:** Reading assessment 2 is a minor assessment in the CS1101S module that tests the content of the second half of the CS1101S module.

-13. **Midterm:** Midterm examination is a major assessment that occurs halfway through the CS1101S module.

-14. **Practical:** Practical examination is a major non-paper assessment that occurs at the end of the CS1101S module.

-15. **Final:** Final examination is a major paper assessment that occurs at the end of the CS1101S module.

-16. **Mastery Check:** A pass/fail assessment on students to assess their understanding of the concepts taught.
+11. **Mastery Check:** A pass/fail assessment on students to assess their understanding of the concepts taught.
 There are 2 Mastery checks per semester.

+12. **Telegram Handle:** The username in the widely-used messaging application Telegram.

+13. **Reading Assessment (RA1/RA2):** Assessments in the form of online quiz with Multiple-Choice Questions (MCQ).
+There are a total of two reading assessments, namely RA1 and RA2, throughout the semester.

+14. **Midterm Test:** Midterm Test is a major assessment that occurs halfway through the CS1101S module.

+15. **Practical Assessment:** Practical Assessment is a major assessment that occurs at the end of the CS1101S module.

+16. **Final Test:** Final Test is a major assessment that occurs at the end of the CS1101S module.

-17. **Alias:** A nickname or an alternate name that you can set for a command.
+17. **Alias:** An alternate name that you can set for a command.

-18. **Telegram Handle:** The username in the widely-used messaging application Telegram.

 [Back to top](#table-of-contents)